-Anyone who is concerned about their fertility should see a fertility specialist.
-It is best to get an opinion sooner rather than later; waiting too long to see a fertility specialist could reduce your chances of a successful pregnancy.
+It may be nerve-racking to book a fertility assessment, but it is best to get an opinion sooner rather than later – waiting too long to see a fertility specialist could reduce your chances of a successful pregnancy.

-Seeing Dr Chris Russell for a fertility consultation does not mean you automatically need IVF; Chris will assess your chances of becoming pregnant, and discuss with you how your fertility could be optimised to ensure you become pregnant in a timely manner.
+If you see a fertility specialist it does not mean you automatically need IVF.
+I specialise in a number of different fertility treatments, including IVF, non-IVF treatments and fertility optimisation surgery.
+At your consultation, I’ll assess your chances of becoming pregnant and discuss with you how your fertility could be optimised to ensure you become pregnant in a timely manner.

-- Female partner younger than 35yo and no pregnancy in 12 months
+- Female partner younger than 35 and no pregnancy in 12 months

-- Female partner older than 35yo and no pregnancy in 6 months
+- Female partner older than 35 and no pregnancy in 6 months

 - Infrequent or irregular menstrual periods